 Hilton Head Island is home to many great attractions such as golf, shopping and, of course, the beach but what do you do when you’d like to explore a little more of the Lowcountry and what it has to offer?
 Full of history and nature, the Lowcountry and Coastal Empire have all kinds of adventures waiting, so make sure to take a peek at what lies around Hilton Head.
-Discover these top five places to take to the road for—and return just in time for an incredible Hilton Head Island sunset!
+Discover these top five day trips to take to the road for—and return just in time for an incredible Hilton Head Island sunset!

 Daufuskie Island, SC